jrpool/jsonresume-theme-a11y/README.md

 Strings eligible for conversion but missing from the `legend` property (if any) are output without conversion.

-Not all property names are included in the output document content.
+Property names, converted if possible, are included in the output document content in basic usage.
+In advanced usage, they are included in the output document for `boxedBulletList` properties.
+For other properties, they are made the values of `title` attributes, with the result that they appear as tooltips for those hovering a pointer on `boxedBulletList` sections, and they are also accessible to assistive technologies.

 The `docs/resume-sample-1.json` file in this theme’s repository contains a `legend` object whose `data` object includes a conversion of each property name that appears in the `jsonresume` project’s sample `resume.json` file.
 It begins: